 As a leader, he inspires congregations and choir members to sing a new song and allows them to be free in their offerings.
 As a composer, he loves finding creative ways to present the psalms in worship and composing anthems for choirs.
 As a performer, he finds ultimate satisfaction in offering musical offerings to God.

 One of Westley’s greatest joys in life is spending time with Daylie-Lark.
-Daylie-Lark is a four-year-old Lab and Aussie mix.
+Daylie-Lark is a six-year-old Lab and Aussie mix.
 He also spends a lot of time in the kitchen perfecting new recipes as well as baking some decadent desserts to share with friends and family.
 His happy place in life is the outdoors; it is in the open space of the trees, grass, and air that he truly connects with God and finds inspiration.